 Mallory Edmondson, MSDH, RDH is a Clinical Assistant Professor and Division of Dental Education Program Director in the School of Applied Health Sciences of the Vera Z. Dwyer College of Health Sciences at IU South Bend.
 She is a Registered Dental Hygienist and speaks nationally with Dental Hygiene Seminars.
 She received her Masters of Science in Dental HYgien from the University of Bridgeport, a Bachelor of Science in Dental Hygiene from IU South Bend, and Bachelor of Science in Nutrition with minors in Biology and Chemistry from IU Bloomington.
 She is committed to creating a fun, interactive learner centered classroom environment.
 She teaches Preventive Dentistry, Community Assessment and Program Planning, Evaluation of Health Promotion Programs, Topics in Dental Hygiene, Introduction to Health Sciences, and is willing to take on the challenge of a new course.
 With a passion for public health, Mallory has given numerous academic presentations nationally focusing on community dental health, and co-teaches a study abroad trip for students to Belize titled Health Promotion Disease Prevention: Belize.
 She is dedicated to removing departmental education silos to provide diverse educational experiences in order to shape the future of healthcare.

-Kristyn Quimby, DHEd(c), RDH, CHES is a Senior Clinical Lecturer and Assistant Dean in the School of Applied Health Sciences within the Dwyer College of Health Sciences at IU South Bend.
+Kristyn Quimby, DHEd, RDH, CHES® is a Senior Clinical Lecturer and Assistant Dean in the School of Applied Health Sciences within the Dwyer College of Health Sciences at IU South Bend.
 Her interests and passion focus on the intersection of health education, community outreach, and service.
-She is a candidate for completion of a Doctorate of Health Education with A.T.
+She has a Doctorate of Health Education from A.T.
 Still University in the College of Graduate Health Studies.
 She is also a Registered Dental Hygienist and Certified Health Education Specialist ®.
 Previous awards and recognition include 2010 Distinguished Alum from the IU South Bend Dental Hygiene Program; 2015 Recognition for Outstanding Achievements to the Division of Dental Education for her work as Program Director; 2016 Partnership Matters award from the Area Health Education Centers for her work with Operation Smile, a dental outreach event for veterans; and 2016-17 Educator of the Year from Student Life at IU South Bend.
-She teaches Community Assessment and Program Planning, Evaluation of Health Promotion Programs, and Health Promotion and Disease Prevention: Belize.
+She teaches Community Assessment and Program Planning, Evaluation of Health Promotion Programs, and Health Promotion and Disease Prevention: Belize and Costa Rica.